-Also, for big organizations, it can happen that a team is used to work on the .NET stack, while another works on Java or Node.js.
-But, if you are exposing APIs to clients, it's important to hide implementation details.
+Also, for big organizations, it can happen that a team is used to working on the .NET stack, while another works on Java or Node.js.
+But, if you are exposing APIs to clients, it’s important to hide implementation details.

 API Gateways allow you to create services with completely different technologies: since one of the best practices is to have all the APIs detached from the others, having different stacks is definitely not a problem.
 Considering that those services can live on their own, you can make them very small and provide common functionalities at API Gateway level: examples are documentation, error handling, authentication, and general logging.

 An interesting thing to do with API Gateways is UI Composition.

 Imagine that you must show info that comes from different services, for example, the list of available products with few details about the product itself and info about the seller.
 You can handle this problem in 3 ways:

 - call an API to get the list of all products and then call, for each product, another API to get the additional info, doing those operations directly from the client;

 - create a single API function that returns all the info;

 - use a Gateway that deals with all the operations from the backend and then returns the result as requested by the client.